New Mutants #15-17

 Issue(s): New Mutants #15, New Mutants #16, New Mutants #17

-Emma is trying to convince Kitty to join the Hellfire Club, on the grounds that if she doesn't do so voluntarily, the Emma will mentally manipulate her into doing so anyway, and in the meantime, the Hellfire Club will destroy the lives of her parents.
+Emma is trying to convince Kitty to join the Hellfire Club, on the grounds that if she doesn't do so voluntarily, then Emma will mentally manipulate her into doing so anyway, and in the meantime, the Hellfire Club will destroy the lives of her parents.

-Oddly - Illyana is surprised - both Kitty and the White Queen can see her Illyana's astral projection.
+Oddly - Illyana is surprised - both Kitty and the White Queen can see Illyana's astral projection.
 Emma blasts it.
 Back in the X-Mansion, this causes Illyana to release all sorts of minor demons from Limbo, which the New Mutants are forced to capture.

 That's easy enough - merely touching them sends them back to the netherworld - but the fact that Illyana is conjuring demons increases their suspicion of her.